imixs/imixs-workflow/src/site/markdown/restapi/eventlogservice.md

 |-----------------------------------------------|------------------------------------------------------------------|
 | /eventlog/{topic}                             | all eventLog entries matching a given topic (or set of topics)   |

 The topic parma can contain a single topic or a list of topics.
-In this case the topics need to be separated by comma (,).
+In this case the topics need to be separated by swung dash (~).

 ## The /eventlog resources DELETE